Services for Students

 Understanding your Budget module

-Short of cash?
+Short of cash

 Have you claimed all possible student support?

-Check you are in receipt of all possible financial support both from the Government and the University or the NHS where relevant.
+Check you are in receipt of all possible financial support both from the Government and the university or the NHS where relevant.

-Additional support is available to students with dependents including help with the cost of Childcare.
+Additional support is available to students with dependents including help with the cost of childcare.

-Consider part time work
+Consider part-time work

-While studying must be a priority many students find they can successfully hold down a part time job alongside their studies.
-Unitemps Nottingham, the Careers and Employability Service (CES) recruitment agency for temporary work, offers opportunities to find work on campus and around Nottingham.
+Unitemps, the Careers and Employability Service (CES) recruitment agency for temporary work, offers opportunities to find work on campus and around Nottingham.
 The CES can also help you to prepare the perfect CV and give tips on job searching.
-The CES is situated in the Portland Building.

-Apply for additional support funds from the University
+Apply for additional support from the university

-Sort out an interest free overdraft on your bank account
+Arrange an interest free overdraft on your bank account

 High street banks are keen to get your custom - they expect students will become the high earners of the future and stick with them for life.
 To entice you in they offer students interest free overdrafts.
 Many students make use of the interest free overdraft to get them through term time and then work during the holidays to repay the debt.
-If you haven't already got a student account with an interest free overdraft you could consider contacting your bank to talk about your options.

 Are you eligible for state benefits?